Scatter Contour Chart

 This opens the same Visualization Recommender available for creating a new Dashboard.
 (See Create a New Dashboard.)

-1. Press the ‘Select Chart Style’ button auto chart type.
+1. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose the ‘Scatter Contour’ style.
-Press the ‘Apply’ button submit.
+Press the ‘Apply’ button Apply.

 2. From the ‘Measures’ folder of the Data Source panel, drag a measure to the ‘X’ or ‘Y’ region.
 This places the selected field onto the chart as a measure.